RockoonTechnologies/PadCom/README.md

-PadCom is compatiable with "PadComLib" (PRE-ALPHA) which is a Arduino Library that adds support for PadCom in only three lines and a very easy API!
+PadCom is compatiable with "PadComLib" (PRE-ALPHA) which is a Arduino Library that adds support for PadCom in only four lines and a very easy API!

 [Be sure to check out PadCom's sister project (BoardCom)!](https://github.com/RockoonTechnologies/BoardCom)
 ### Features